malena-3/Snap-CommunityPing/README.md

 ## 🌈Community Ping✨
-Prototype community feature for inclusive identities, created for Snapchat.
+Prototype community feature for the LGBTQ+ community, created for Snapchat.

 ## Features
 - Connect with Like-Minded People <br />